 | Award-winning platform • Great customer service • Order chains • Low commissions • Liquidity rating indicator • Curated watchlists |

 Right But Not Obligation

-Now, most traders will not be comfortable sitting in the trade for a long time.
+Now, most traders will only be comfortable sitting in the trade briefly.
 Usually, options traders expect to make a profit within 3 to 5 days of purchasing the option.
-Swing trading usually plays on the short term price action.
+Swing trading usually plays on the short-term price action.
 It can be affected by earnings, news, and rumors.
 The longer you are in the trade, the riskier it gets.
 Plan your entry accordingly.
 The nice thing about swing trading options is that they let you trade with less capital and more leverage.
 You’re holding the premium for the right to buy 100 shares instead of paying the price for 100 shares.